 A crucial reason for this is the influence of the private sector in funding research institutions and media, see: https://www.escr-net.org/corporateaccountability/corporatecapture/manifestations

 In January 2019 we held a strategy meeting in Mexico City to discuss key challenges in using data to advance socioeconomic rights, develop a shared analysis of how data should improve.
 The meeting brought together 20 members of ESCR-Net who analyzed gaps in the way existing data on socio-economic rights (whether produced by states, private actors or civil society groups) is collected, analyzed and used, towards articulating an alternative narrative grounded on human rights.

-Members agreed on the urgency to re-think what kinds of data are needed and relevant for decision-making, in line with a human-rights based approach.
+Members agreed on the urgency of re-thinking what kinds of data are needed and relevant for decision-making, in line with a human-rights based approach.
 Indeed, human rights law mandates states to gather and make available data on economic, social and cultural rights.
-Official data should therefore help assess the progress made in fulfilling these rights, and inform public policies accordingly.
-Members also called on the need to overcome the hierarchy between different types of data, and give legitimacy and recognition to (often qualitative) data which reflects the lived experiences and analysis of individuals and communities.
+Official data should therefore help assess the progress made in fulfilling these rights and inform public policies accordingly.
+Members also called on the need to overcome the hierarchy between different types of data and give legitimacy and recognition to (often qualitative) data, which reflects the lived experiences and analysis of individuals and communities.

-On this basis we begun to develop a collective position on data and ESCR.
-The position draws from human righs law and from the analysis and experiences of our members, particularly social movements, to identify principles for how data (particularly official data) should be gathered, analysed and used.
+On this basis we have begun to develop a collective position on data and ESCR.
+The position draws from human rights law and from the analysis and experiences of our members, particularly social movements, to identify principles for how data (particularly official data) should be gathered, analyzed and used.